 Here’s my slow recitation with text, for continuing practice!

 Do keep in mind what we develop through these practices – a prayerful attitude.
 In the words of my teachers, a prayer is the only complete, beautiful expression of your free-will.
 Instead of feeling helpless, we exercise our choice to ‘act’ through prayer, making our own shock-absorbers for everything life throws our way.
 This attitude helps us with acceptance and makes one feel free.
+We are therefore not literally destroying microbes by the recitation of this mantra.

 So, thanks to my wise friend, my teachers, my cousin (who made the video at lightning speed) who made this little teaching happen.
 Life is a blessing!